What is ERP? Definition, Industry-Specific Uses & Examples

 - QA engineer(s)

-Apart from these, make sure that you have representatives from all the departments regularly checking all the updates, since the software is going to be used across the organization.
+On top of that, make sure you have representatives from every department checking in on updates regularly, since the software will be used across the whole organization.

 Transition Planning

-ERP implementation can often be a slightly tardy process at times.
-Sensitize your organization about the possible system downtimes and other snags that may occur once the implementation begins.
+ERP implementation can be a slow process at times.
+Give your organization a heads-up about the possible system downtimes and other snags that may crop up once you begin.

-It’s also advisable to put in place alternative mechanisms in case of a prolonged breakdown, so that the company doesn’t have to suffer massively.
-Planning the releases during the least productive hours can be a great way to mitigate such risks.
+It's also smart to have backup mechanisms ready in case of a prolonged breakdown, so the business doesn't take a big hit.
+Scheduling releases during your least productive hours is a great way to lower that risk.

 Budget Allocation

-As the thumb rule goes, the total budget allocation for implementing ERP should be roughly 1% of your annual revenue.
-This however varies when you take into account various factors like size of your company, functionalities and modules in the software, type of deployment model, etc.
+As a rule of thumb, your total budget for implementing ERP should be roughly 1% of your annual revenue.
+That said, it varies with factors like the size of your company, the functionalities and modules you need, and your deployment model.

 Data Preparation and Migration

-Your organization must have collected heaps of data prior to implementation of ERP.
-All of this data has to be fed into the system but in a certain format.
-For this, you may need to tweak and rearrange your data and prime it for migration into the new software.
+By the time you implement ERP, your organization has probably collected heaps of data.
+All of it needs to go into the system in a specific format, so you may need to tweak and rearrange your data to prime it for migration.

-An analyst would be a great fit for this role, as they can quickly visualize raw data and fine tune it to suit the requirements of the ERP system.
+A data analyst is a great fit for this role, since they can quickly make sense of raw data and fine-tune it to suit the ERP's requirements.

 Employee Training

-You can conduct these training sessions online where people can take them from their desks, or you can conduct group training sessions in a conference room with the help of a trainer.
+You can run these sessions online, so people can take them from their desks, or host group training in a conference room with a trainer.

 Testing and Rollout

-Since ERP softwares are often massive and consist of multiple modules, many companies plan phase wise testing and roll-outs.
-However, if you’re not building the software from scratch and have paid for a third party ERP product, you’re likely to get your hands on the entire software in one go.
+Since ERP systems are often large and made up of multiple modules, many companies plan phased testing and rollouts.
+That said, if you're not building the software from scratch and have licensed a third-party product, you'll likely get the whole thing at once.

-Another good practice to follow is to go for a beta test before the final roll-out.
-Simply gather around the key members from every department and give them a demo of the software before you roll it out for the entire organization.
-They must have a keen sense of observation and imagination, and should be able to identify any issues that their department may face.
+Another good practice is to run a beta test before the final rollout.
+Gather key members from every department and give them a demo before you release it to the whole organization.
+They'll need a keen eye to catch any issues their team might run into.

 Evaluating Success After Launch

-Once you’ve spent a considerable amount of time on the new system, you should check your performance against the benchmarks like productivity, efficiency, profitability, carbon footprints reduction, etc. This will help you determine if you’re achieving what you had aimed to achieve by implementing the software.
+After you've spent a good stretch of time on the new system, check your performance against benchmarks like productivity, efficiency, profitability, and reduced waste.
+This tells you whether you're hitting the goals you set out to achieve.

-If the results are positive, you have made a good call.
-And if they’re negative, an ERP software worth its salt will help you zero in on the issues that you can fix.
+If the results are positive, you made a good call.
+And if they're not, an ERP worth its salt will help you zero in on the issues you can fix.

 Ongoing Support After Launch

-As a whole, ERP implementation is a gigantic process.
-However, it gets much simpler once you break it down into smaller, action packed steps.
+All in all, ERP implementation is a huge undertaking.
+But it gets a lot simpler once you break it into smaller, action-packed steps.

 ERP for Small Businesses